RainbowVille/minegasm/docs/index.md

 5. Start Minecraft and connect to a world.
 If everything works properly, you should see a message stating that Minegasm is connected to your device when you enter the world.
 If the connection fails, go back to Intiface Desktop and make sure that the Server Status shows that the server is running.
 To force Minegasm to retry to connect, leave the world and then re-enter.
 6. Have fun!

+## Known Issues
+The mod has only undergone limited testing in multiplayer mode and it might not work with some mods.
+See the *Troubleshooting* part below if you encounter any issues.

+- \[[#12](https://github.com/RainbowVille/minegasm/issues/12)\] In the multiplayer mode, the on hurt vibration is not triggered.

+See our [issue tracker](https://github.com/RainbowVille/minegasm/issues?q=is%3Aissue+is%3Aopen+label%3Abug) for all the reported issues.

 ## Supported Devices
 In theory, this mod should be compatible with any devices on this list: [IoST Index – Vibrators with Buttplug.io Support](https://iostindex.com/?filter0ButtplugSupport=4&filter1Features=OutputsVibrators)